-Online Courses-Senate Bill 289 Online Learning Opportunities REQUEST FOR ONLINE COURSES understanding that requests are approved based upon the available infrastructure, either physically or technologically, that a school might have.
+Online Courses-Senate Bill 289 Online Learning Opportunities REQUEST FOR ONLINE COURSES

+Senate Bill 289 allows districts to provide students in grades 3 through 12 the option of taking an online course should your student or you choose during the 2018-2019 school year.
+This option is provided with the understanding that requests are approved based upon the available infrastructure, either physically or technologically, that a school might have.
 Approval will be based upon available access to computers and supervision when the course is requested to be taken during the school day.
-However, students may choose to take a course outside of the school day as well.
+However, students may choose to take a course outside